jackmorrison12/personal-site/content/projects/deep-learning-in-medical-imaging-analysis.md

   - url: https://www.doc.ic.ac.uk/~jce317/
     name: Link
     icon: fas fa-link
+highlights:
+  - highlight: Researched the uses of AI in Medical Imaging Analysis, e.g. Image Segmentation
+  - highlight: Created a website to discuss the findings and practice web development skills
 ---
 This project was undertaken as my first year group project, and involved creating a website discussing the uses of AI in Medical Imaging Analysis, aimed at a specialist.